yirichie/portfolio/content/blog/hoisting-in-javascript/index.md

 word = 'hello';
 ```

-Your code doesn't actually move, but <b>var word</b> is initialized with an undefined
+Your code doesn't actually move, but <code class="language-text">var word</code> is initialized with an undefined
 value so console.log(word) does not throw a ReferenceError.
 Instead, it logs
 <i>undefined</i> and then is assigned a value on line 3.